Hyperbolic links associated to Hamiltonian subgraphs in simple $3$-polytopes

-\end{construction} \begin{example} Let $\Gamma_0$ be the Hamiltonian theta-graph on the simplex $\Delta^3$, obtained by deletion of any edge from the graph $G(\Delta^3)=K_4$.
-Up to combinatorial symmetries it is a unique theta-graph in $G(\Delta^3)$.
+\end{construction} \begin{example} Let $\Gamma_0$ be the Hamiltonian theta-subgraph in the simplex $\Delta^3$, obtained by deletion of any edge from the graph $G(\Delta^3)=K_4$.
+Up to combinatorial symmetries it is a unique theta-subgraph in $G(\Delta^3)$.
 The link $C_{\Gamma_0}$ is a trivial circle.
-Then for any pair $(Q,\Gamma)$ obtained from $(\Delta^3,\Gamma_0)$ by a sequence of operations of cutting off a vertex the corresponding link~$C_{\Gamma}$ is trivial. \end{example} \begin{theorem} Let $\Gamma$ be a Hamiltonian theta-graph on a simple $3$-polytope $Q$.
-Then \begin{enumerate} \item the link $C_\Gamma$ consists of mutually unlinked circles if and only if each edge of $M_{\Gamma}$ connects vertices of different paths of $\Gamma$; \item if $C_\Gamma$ consists of mutually unlinked circles and is nontrivial, then it contains a triple of Borromean rings; \item the link $C_\Gamma$ is trivial if and only if $(Q,\Gamma)$ is obtained from $(\Delta^3,\Gamma_0)$, by a sequence of operations of cutting off a vertex. \end{enumerate} \end{theorem} \begin{example} The link in Example~\ref{exthetaD} consists of mutually unlinked circles and contains many triples of Borromean rings. \end{example} \begin{proof}[Proof of Theorem~\ref{Th:unl}] From the representation of the theta-graph on the coordinate rays of the octant it is clear that each two circles are unlinked if each edge of the matching connects two different paths of $\Gamma$.
+Then for any pair $(P,\Gamma)$ obtained from $(\Delta^3,\Gamma_0)$ by a sequence of operations of cutting off a vertex the corresponding link~$C_{\Gamma}$ is trivial. \end{example} \begin{theorem} Let $\Gamma$ be a Hamiltonian theta-subgraph in a simple $3$-polytope $P$.
+Then \begin{enumerate} \item the link $C_\Gamma$ consists of mutually unlinked circles if and only if each edge of $M_{\Gamma}$ connects vertices of different paths of $\Gamma$; \item if $C_\Gamma$ consists of mutually unlinked circles and is nontrivial, then it contains a triple of Borromean rings; \item the link $C_\Gamma$ is trivial if and only if $(P,\Gamma)$ is obtained from $(\Delta^3,\Gamma_0)$, by a sequence of operations of cutting off a vertex. \end{enumerate} \end{theorem} \begin{proof}[Proof of Theorem~\ref{Th:unl}] From the representation of the theta-subgraph on the coordinate rays of the octant it is clear that each two circles are unlinked if each edge of the matching connects two different paths of $\Gamma$.
 On the other hand, if there is an edge $M_\Gamma$ connecting two vertices $v$ and $w$ on the same path, then take such an edge $E_1$ with the condition that between $v$ and $w$ there are no pairs of vertices connected by edges in $M_\Gamma$.
 There is a vertex of another edge $E_2$ lying on the same path between $v$ and $w$, for otherwise there is a bigonal face, which is a contradiction.
-The edge $E_2$ lies in another connected component of $\partial Q\setminus\Gamma$.
+The edge $E_2$ lies in another connected component of $\partial P\setminus\Gamma$.
 The other vertex of $E_2$ lies either on the same path, or on another path.
 In both cases it is clear from the octant representation that the circles are linked is the standard way (as in the Hopf link).
 This proves~(1).